State's first monkeypox case involving day care center turns up in Rantoul

 Public health officials were sharing few details about the Rantoul case, refraining from identifying the gender of the employee and what age group the employee may have been in contact with.

-Pryde said the public health district learned of this case — the third monkeypox case to date in Champaign County — on Thursday and quickly enlisted help with screening from Carle Health.
+Pryde said the health district learned of this case — the third to date in Champaign County — on Thursday and quickly enlisted help with screening from Carle Health.

 He said Gov. J.B.
-Pritzker and the President Joe Biden administration were involved in a rapid response in which monkeypox vaccine is being made available to children at this daycare center.
+Pritzker and President Joe Biden’s administrations were involved in a rapid response in which monkeypox vaccine is being made available to children at this care center.

 Due to a short supply of monkeypox vaccine, eligibility has been limited to those at higher risk for the virus.

-The public health district also has access to medication for monkeypox if it's needed, she said.
+The health district also has access to medication for monkeypox if it’s needed, she said.

 The day care center has been sanitized and remains open, Pryde said.